k-Mutual Visibility in Graphs: Abstract

 \section{Abstract}

-Mutual visibility in graphs requires pairs of vertices to be connected by shortest paths that avoid all other vertices of a prescribed set, a condition that is often overly restrictive.
-In this paper, we introduce a new variant, called mutual $k$-visibility, which permits at most $k$ internal vertices of the set to lie on a shortest path.
-This parameterized approach naturally generalizes classical mutual visibility and provides a graded notion of obstruction tolerance.
-We define the mutual $k$-visibility number $\mu_k(G)$ of a graph $G$ and establish its basic properties, including monotonicity and stabilization for sufficiently large values of $k$.
-Some bounds on $\mu_k(G)$ are obtained in terms of diameter, maximum degree, and girth.
-We further analyze $(X,k)$-visibility in convex graphs and determine exact values of $\mu_k(G)$ for some fundamental graph classes.
-In addition, for block graphs, we introduce the notion of $k$-admissible sets in the associated block--cutpoint tree and show how these sets characterize mutual $k$-visibility in the original graph.
-Moreover, we present a polynomial-time algorithm, MkV, that decides whether a given subset $S \subseteq V(G)$ forms a mutual $k$-visibility set in $G$.
-The algorithm has time complexity $O\bigl(|S|(|V(G)|+|E(G)|)+|S|^2\bigr)$.
-In addition, we introduce strengthened variants—total, outer, and dual mutual $k$-visibility.
-We also define the mutual $k$-visibility covering number $\tau_k(G)$, the minimum number of mutual $k$-visible sets required to partition $V(G)$, thereby extending the theory from extremal subsets to structural decompositions.
+In this paper, we introduce the notion of $k$-mutual visibility, a relaxation of classical mutual visibility in which every pair of selected vertices is joined by a shortest path containing at most $k$ internal vertices of the selected set.
+This parameterized concept naturally generalizes classical mutual visibility and provides a graded notion of obstruction tolerance.
+We define the $k$-mutual visibility number $\mu_k(G)$ and establish its fundamental properties.
+We derive bounds on $\mu_k(G)$ in terms of graph parameters such as diameter and girth, and determine its exact value for several fundamental graph classes.
+We further investigate $k$-mutual visibility in convex subgraphs and characterize it in block graphs by introducing the notion of $k$-admissible sets in the associated block-cutpoint tree.
+We present a polynomial-time algorithm, \textsc{kMV}, that recognizes whether a given subset $S\subseteq V(G)$ is a $k$-mutual visibility set of $G$.
+We also formulate the \textsc{$k$-Mutual Visibility} decision problem and prove that it is NP-complete.
+Finally, we define the $k$-mutual visibility covering number $\tau_k(G)$ and establish several of its fundamental properties.